YtingShi/Papers_for_graph_representation_learning_with_OOD_generalization/README.md

 # Papers_for_graph_representation_learning_with_OOD_generalization
-papers with out-of-distribution generalization are categorized based on machine learning techniques and OOD detection tasks
+papers with out-of-distribution generalization are categorized based on machine learning methods and OOD detection tasks

 ## Methods of machine learning
-###Supervised learning
+1.1Supervised learning

 1.DIR
 2.CIGA
 3.GNNSAFE